Invidious Comparisons: Ranking and Selection as Compound Decisions: heterogeneous known variances

 with $t_\alpha(\lambda, \sigma)$ defined as $v_\alpha(t_\alpha(\lambda,\sigma), \sigma) = \lambda$ and $\tilde \Phi$ be the survival function of the standard normal random variable.
 If $\nabla_{\alpha} \log f_v(v; \alpha)$ is non-decreasing in $v$, then for fixed $\gamma$, if $\alpha_1 > \alpha_2$, we have $\lambda_1^*(\alpha_1, \gamma) \leq \lambda_1^*(\alpha_2,\gamma)$.

 \end{lemma}

 \begin{remark} The density function $f_{ v}(v; \alpha)$ can be viewed as a function of $v$ indexed by the parameter $\alpha$.
 An explicit form for $f_{ v}(v;\alpha )$ appears in Section \ref{sec:egNN} for the normal-normal model).
-The condition imposed in Lemma \ref{lem: nest1} is equivalent to a monotone likelihood ratio condition, that is that the likelihood ratio $f_v(v; \alpha_1) / f_v(v; \alpha_2)$ is non-decreasing in $v$ if $\alpha_1 > \alpha_2$.
-The monotone likelihood ratio condition is stronger in that it implies stochastic dominance between the distributions of the random variables $v_{\alpha_1}$ and $v_{\alpha_2}$, which holds by construction. \end{remark}
+The condition imposed in Lemma \ref{lem: nest1} is equivalent to a monotone likelihood ratio condition, that is that the likelihood ratio $f_v(v; \alpha_1) / f_v(v; \alpha_2)$ is non-decreasing in $v$ if $\alpha_1 > \alpha_2$. \end{remark}

 \begin{corollary} If the condition in Lemma \ref{lem: nest1} holds, then $\Omega_{\alpha_2,\gamma}^{FDR} \subseteq \Omega_{\alpha_1,\gamma}^{FDR}$ for any $\alpha_1 > \alpha_2$. \end{corollary}